1j01/wavey/README.md

 (I've made a basic collapsed notes view component but haven't made a way to actually create it in the editor, i.e. no way to record/import/create MIDI data.)

 * Effects!
-I'm holding off on adding gain and panning because I think if the effects UI is good enough, they should be able to simply be effects, and I don't want to just immitate the status quo UI and end up with something that's "good enough" but not as good as it could be.
+Adding gain and panning would be easy, but I don't want to immitate the status quo UI and end up with something that's "good enough" but not as good as it could be.
+I think if the effects UI is good enough, they should be able to be treated the same as any other effects.
-Gain/panning may warrant special treatment such as being added by default to the effects chain, but they probably shouldn't be separate from it.
+Gain and panning may warrant special treatment such as being added by default to the effects chain (or graph?), but they probably shouldn't be separate from it.
-After all you'll want to be able to automate them just the same.
+You'll at least want to be able to automate them just the same.

 * Plugins
 (e.g. instrument interfaces like